oyooyo/keyble/README.md

 ## Installation

-With Node.js/npm installed, you can install *keyble* globally by running on a command line:
+With Node.js/npm installed, you can install/update *keyble* globally by running on a command line:

-    $ npm install -g keyble --unsafe-perm
+    $ npm install --update -g keyble --unsafe-perm

 The [`--unsafe-perm`](https://docs.npmjs.com/misc/config#unsafe-perm) flag seems to be necessary in order to install *keyble* globally via the `-g` flag (at least under Linux).
 If installing locally, without the `-g` flag, it works fine without the `--unsafe-perm` flag.
 This issue seems to be caused by one of *keyble*'s dependencies (see [#707](https://github.com/noble/noble/issues/707)).